infinite-table/infinite-react/www/content/docs/reference/infinite-table-props.page.md

 For the uncontrolled version, see <PropLink name="defaultRowDetailState" />.

 When you use this controlled property, make sure you pair it with the <PropLink name="onRowDetailStateChange" /> callback to update it.

+If <PropLink name="isRowDetailExpanded" /> is specified, it has the final say in deciding if a row detail is expanded or not, so it overrides the `rowDetailState` and <PropLink name="defaultRowDetailState" />.

 <Sandpack title="Master detail DataGrid with some row details expanded by default" size="lg">